Learn how to smoke cheese at home with this simple guide. Discover tips, best cheeses, and cold-smoking techniques for rich flavor.

 How To Store Smoked Cheese

 - How to wrap smoked cheese seems to be a highly debated topic.
-Some say the cheese needs to breathe and wrap in butcher paper, parchment paper, or wax paper.
+Some say the cheese needs to breathe and be wrapped in butcher paper, parchment paper, or wax paper.
 After that, wrap the cheese in plastic wrap or vacuum-seal it.
 However, plastic keeps the cheese from drying out.

-- Ultimately it is your choice as to what you wrap the cheese in.
-We used Press’n Seal plastic wrap without any issues with moisture or taste.
+- Ultimately, it is your choice what you wrap the cheese in.
+We use Press’n Seal plastic wrap without any issues with moisture or taste.

 - Properly wrapped cheese can last 6-8 weeks in the fridge.